cyberrangecz/docs/docs/user-guide-basic/training-agenda/training-definition.md

 </p>

 Upload training definition that has been downloaded as a file in JSON format.
-This use-case is useful in the situation when the instructor wants to re-use the training definition stored in the past.
+This use-case is useful when the instructor wants to re-use the training definition stored in the past.